Skip to main content

 Faster Than Court and Nobody Else's Business

-A contested divorce in Florida — one where the parties can’t agree, and a judge has to decide — commonly runs a year to eighteen months.
+A contested divorce in Florida is one where the parties can’t agree, and a judge has to decide it.
+Its process commonly runs a year to eighteen months.
 Sometimes it’s longer.
 Court calendars are backed up; motions pile up, and every back-and-forth between attorneys runs the bill higher.

 Mediation moves differently.
 Couples who come in prepared and willing to work through the big issues seriously can often settle the same in a week rather than a year.
-And because mediation sessions are completely private — off the public record — both spouses can speak honestly without worrying that something said at the table gets dragged into a courtroom later.
+And because mediation sessions are completely private and off the public record, both spouses can speak honestly without worrying that something said at the table gets dragged into a courtroom later.
 For families in St. Pete, Tampa, Clearwater, and Sarasota, that combination of speed and privacy is often what decides for them.

 Before You Decide Anything, Talk to Us

-People come to us after making decisions they can’t undo — agreeing to informal arrangements that weren’t legally sound, walking into mediation without knowing what they were entitled to, or spending a year in litigation on a case that could have been settled in two months.
+People come to Coleman Law Group after making decisions they can’t undo and agreeing to informal arrangements that weren’t legally sound.
+In such scenario, walking into mediation without knowing what they were entitled to, or spending a year in litigation on a case that could have been settled in two months.

 Don’t be that person.
 If you’re going through a divorce in St. Petersburg, Tampa, Clearwater, or Sarasota and trying to figure out whether mediation makes sense, call the Coleman Law Group at 727-214-0400.